mosip/id-repository/docs/design/handle_support.md

 	2. selectedHandles present in the request:

 		a. selectedHandles is an empty list:
-		 - Fetch the saved identity object, identify the fields selected as handle previously, update all the previously selected handles as `DELETE`.
+		 - Fetch the saved identity object, identify the fields selected as handle previously, and update all the previously selected handles as `DELETE`.
 		 - Proceed with  (iii)

 		b. selectedHandles is not an empty list:
-		 - Ignore unknown non-handle fieldIds in the selectedHandles list.
+		 - Ignore unknown non-handle fieldIds in the selectedHandles list, before saving identity object cleanup selectedHanldes list to hold only valid fieldIds.
 		 - Identify unselected handle fieldIds comparing the selectedHandles in the request and the selectedHandles in the saved object.
 		 - update the unselected handles as `DELETE`.
+   		 - if the a fieldId is selectedHandles list, but not present in the update identity request, should we use the value from savedObject to create handle??
 		 - If the valid handle fieldId is found in the selectedHandles list, get the salt for the input handles and generate the selected handles salted hash.
-		    - handle hash does NOT EXIST in `mosip_idrepo.handle` table, create entry in handle table.
+		    - handle hash does NOT EXIST in the `mosip_idrepo.handle` table, create an entry in handle table.
 		    - handle hash exists for the SAME user then do nothing.
 		    - handle hash exists for the DIFFERENT user then fail the `update_identity` request.

-	3. Update identity data (demo, docs & bio) as requested in the input and publish credential for UIN and all the handles linked to that UIN.
+	3. Update identity data (demo, docs & bio) as requested in the input and publish credentials for UIN and all the handles linked to that UIN.

-	Note: selectedHandles is replaced NOT appended in updateIdentity endpoint.
+	Note: selectedHandles is replaced NOT appended in the updateIdentity endpoint.

 * Change in the `mosip_idrepo.handle` table:
     - Add `status` column in the `mosip_idrepo.handle` table.